nachtjasmin/corona-noergel-app/README.md

 Wenn du hier bist, um dich zu beschweren, weil etwas an https://beschweren.rocks/ nicht funktioniert, mach gerne eine Issue auf oder schreib uns an hallo@beschweren.rocks

+## Money / Geld

+We neither need money for the project nor do we have a suitable legal form to accept money cleanly.
+However, if you find this useful, you are welcome to donate a little something to the non-profit Queer Lexikon e.V..
+Links are in the sidebar.

+Wir brauchen weder Geld für das Projekt noch haben wir eine passende Rechtsform, um Geld sauber anzunehmen.
+Falls du das hier nützlich findest, kannst du aber gerne eine Kleinigkeit an den gemeinnützigen Queer Lexikon e.V. spenden.
+Die Links dafür sind in der Sidebar.

 ## Do it yourself

 This code is open source, feel free to fork, file issues or maybe even a pull request.
 We are using Svelte with Tailwind.
 For dev and build instructions see below.